dtcenter/METexpress/docs/Users_Guide/apps.rst

 * DieOff
 * Threshold
 * ValidTime
-* Histogram

-Plots in the Objects app for Time Series, DieOff, ValidTime, and Histogram are the same as in Precipitation.
+Plots in the Objects app for Time Series, DieOff, and ValidTime are the same as in Precipitation.

 :numref:`apps_interface_objects` shows an example of the user interface for the Objects app.